pinckCat/flash-sale/README.md

 [![](/public/img/framework.png "framework")]

 # how to use:
-1. clone to local and change the host to your server ip or "localhost" run locally in 'routes/flash-sale.js' and 'routes/flash-sale-consumer.js'
+1. clone and change the host to your server host or "localhost" if run locally in the file 'routes/flash-sale.js' and 'routes/flash-sale-consumer.js'
-2. run 'docker-compse up -d'
+2. run 'docker-compse up -d' to run all the containner
-3. post req, if build sucessfully, an order data will save in mysql
+3. post a req to the url 'http:ip:8081/flashSale', if build sucessfully, an order data will save in mysql
 4. you can use wrk to test the qps
 # thanks: